jvillad/jvillad/README.md

 ### Hi, I am John-Rey! 👋

 - 🙌 An aspiring Web Developer based in Sydney
-- 🌱 I'm currently learning JavaScript, SQL and CSharp
+- 🌱 I'm currently learning React, Node, CSharp and .Net
-- 👾 Currently working on my portfolio website
+- 👾 Currently making React Apps to familiarise myself
 - 🐶 A bit of fun fact: We have 11 doggo.
 - 🤞 Brain loading...
 Please wait...
 <!--